 We welcome visits to school at any time although these need to be agreed/arranged with school prior to the visit.
 Please contact the school Admin office to arrange to meet the Head teacher, who will willingly discuss how the school could meet your child's needs.
-Our admission arrangements are clearly explained on our school website at http://kingsfield.staffs.sch.uk/admissions
+Our admission arrangements are clearly explained on our school website.